 The island was popular among tourists for the life-size Gundam statues that were on display in the mall of Diver City until they were removed in 2017.

-There are a number of places to stay near Odaiba, but the best place to stay is definitely Conrad Tokyo.
+There are lots of accommodation options near Odaiba, but the best place to stay is definitely Conrad Tokyo.
 The Conrad Tokyo is a luxurious hotel located right on Odaiba’s waterfront and offers stunning views of the city skyline and Rainbow Bridge.

 The hotel is also just a short walk from all of the shopping and entertainment destinations on Odaiba, making it the perfect place to stay for those looking to enjoy all that the island has to offer.